DeMatha basketball coach Mike Jones, after 511 wins, takes top assistant job at Virginia Tech

 “That love caught me off guard,” Jones said.
 “For so many fans, who don’t even know me, to reach out and say they wanted me to join this community?
 I could not be more excited and ready to pour everything I have into that basketball program.”

-In addition to his coaching duties at DeMatha, Jones taught at DeMatha and has been involved with USA Basketball since 2004.
-This spring, he has served as the head coach for USA Basketball’s U16 Men’s Junior National Team.
+In addition to his coaching duties at DeMatha, Jones taught at the Hyattsville school and has been involved with USA Basketball since 2004.
+This spring, he has served as the coach for the under-16 national team.

 This past winter, pandemic restrictions limited DeMatha to a condensed schedule without a postseason, and the team finished 11-0.
-In Jones’s last full season at DeMatha in 2019-2020, he led the Stags to the 41st conference title in program history and their second in three years.
+In Jones’s last full season at DeMatha, 2019-20, he led the Stags to the 41st conference title in program history and their second in three seasons.

 The final game of the year, played just weeks before the pandemic shut down high school athletics across the country, was a 70-56 victory over Paul VI in the WCAC title game.
 It was the 500th win for Jones in his head coaching career.

-Jones said he has not given any thought to who will replace him as head coach of the Stags or whether he will play any part in that hiring process.
-Whoever takes that position will be the school’s third basketball coach since 1956.
+Jones said he has not given any thought to who will replace him as coach of the Stags or whether he will play any part in that hiring process.
+Whoever takes the position will be just the school’s third coach since 1956.

 “DeMatha means everything to me,” Jones said.
 “It’s at the core of who I am as a person.
 I owe everything I’ve done thus far to this program and anything I do in the future to this program.”